 Clergy Parking Pass

 Letter of Good Standing

 What is your calling?
-Are you called to leadership in your own church?
-Are you called to begin your own ministry?
+Are you called to leadership?
+Are you called to begin your ministry?
 Are you called to plant a church?
 Do you feel called to strengthen your own home and family in your relationship with God?
 No matter what you are called to do, ordination through Christian Leaders Alliance can help you on your ministry journey.
 By the time you complete your ordination, you will have a deeper understanding of God’s word, the history of the church, and practical steps to building a ministry.

 So what are you waiting for?
 Enroll at Christian Leaders Institute to begin your ordination journey today!

 This ministry ordination can be either a primary or secondary ordination.
 If you are ordained in a denomination, an association, or a non-denominational church prior to coming to Christian Leaders Institute, this is a “secondary ordination.”
 We do not want to usurp any local authority in relationship to you.
 This ordination is to be a blessing and a confirmation of your calling and study at CLI.